“The questions don't do the damage. Only the answers do.” – Sam Donaldson, Born Mar. 11, 1934.

 Once they're desperate and struggling and literally grasping for a lifeline…

-It's really easy to sell them your solution for whatever their problem is.
+…then it becomes really easy to sell them your solution for whatever their problem is.
 Patch the damage they just admitted.
 Seal the leak.
 Cover up the mistake.
 Correct the flaws.
+Reverse the pain and bring them pleasure instead.
+Satisfaction.
+Relief.
+Freedom.

 It's not public.
 It's between you and them.
 A secret.
 No one else ever has to know.
 Because you'll fix it with them, together.